 There are 3 levels of precedence for 5 binary operators as given below:

 Highest: Exponentiation (^) Next highest: Multiplication (*) and division (/) Lowest: Addition (+) and Subtraction (-)

 Infix notation: (A-B)*[C/(D+E)+F] Post-fix notation: AB- CDE +/F +*

 Here, we first perform the arithmetic inside the parentheses (A-B) and (D+E).
 The division of C/(D+E) must be done prior to the addition with F. After that multiply the two terms inside the parentheses and bracket.

 Now we need to calculate the value of these arithmetic operations by using a stack.

 - Convert the expression in Reverse Polish notation( post-fix notation).

-- Push the operands into the stack in the order they are appear.
+- Push the operands into the stack in the order they appear.

-- When any operator encounter then pop two topmost operands for executing the operation.
+- When any operator encounters then pop two topmost operands for executing the operation.

 - After execution push the result obtained into the stack.

 - After the complete execution of expression, the final result remains on the top of the stack.

 Infix notation: (2+4) * (4+6) Post-fix notation: 2 4 + 4 6 + * Result: 60